tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 image.
 We report if counterfactual text appears in ground truth descriptions of an image and refer to this as phrase error.
 Ideally, the **phrase error should be 0**.
+	- Take for example: This is not A because A does not have feature C.